MarcoPWx/AI-OS-CE/CONTRIBUTING.md

-# Contributing to AI-OS Storybook
+# Contributing to AI-OS-CE

-Thank you for your interest in contributing to AI-OS Storybook!
+Thank you for your interest in contributing to AI-OS-CE!
 This document provides guidelines and instructions for contributing to the project.

 ## 📋 Table of Contents